AymanSalman/django-movie-site/README.md

-# Django Movie Site
+# MovieProject

-This project is a simple movie database website built using Django, where users can browse a list of movies, view details of each movie, and add comments on movies.
-The site also includes user authentication for logging in and signing up.
+This is a Django-based project where users can view a list of movies, see detailed information about each movie, and leave comments.
+Only registered users can add comments, while guest users can view comments and movie details.

 ## Features
-- Movie listing with details such as description, year of release, director, and main actors.
-- User authentication for logging in and signing up.
-- Commenting functionality (only for logged-in users).
-- Simple CSS styling.

-## Folder Structure
-- **accounts/**: Contains user authentication functionality (login and signup).
-- **assets/**: Contains the CSS file (`mystyle.css`).
-- **djangomovie/**: Main project folder with settings and configurations.
-- **media/**: Contains movie images.
-- **movies/**: Contains movie-related views, models, and URLs.
-- **templates/**: Contains HTML files for rendering views.
+- **Admin Role**: Only the admin can create and manage the movie list.
+- **Registered Users**: Logged-in users can add comments on movie pages.
+- **Guest Users**: Guests can view the movie list, movie details, and existing comments, but cannot add comments without registering.

-## Setup Instructions
+## Installation

-### Prerequisites
-- Python 3.x
-- Django (Ensure you have Django installed by running: `pip install django`)
-- Any browser (e.g., Chrome, Firefox)

-### Steps to Run the Project
+Follow these steps to run the project locally:

 1. **Clone the repository**:
     ```bash